gboyegadada/ecomm-rest-api/README.md

 ## Architecture

-This is an API first monolith app that uses typical MVP flow.
+This is an API first monolith app that uses a typical MVP flow.
 To improve performance I chose not use an ORM for the models but to use a query builder instead.
 Models are in `/repositories`, while Controllers are in `/controllers`.
 There are no views as they do not really apply here.

 ![](./dist/readme/express-rest-api.jpg)